-Drinking beer is one thing, but having it cold and in style is another.
+Drinking beer is one thing, but having a cold german beer in style is another.
 Enter German beer steins!

 These beer mugs keep your drinks cold and delicious for a longer time, stemming from meaningful history.